chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 **What about restaurants?**<br>
 I went through a phase of being into restaurants, but now find that I prefer the norm to be eating a high quality meal at home, and to let randomness dictate when restaurants happen.
 I think for most people, this will happen plenty (family/friend events, celebration meals, meals when traveling, etc.).

-### 6. What about the content of the food?
-I find it very easy to have willpower in situations where food doesn't yet belong to me (in supermarkets or when ordering from them online) and very difficult to have willpower when unhealthy foods are available for immediate eating in my surroundings.
-I find it nice to keep the base state under control so that when less healthy situations arise (restaurants, parties, random occurrences of low-percentage chocolate nearby), they can be enjoyed without concern.
-I've also found that I feel better when eating healthier.
-(I think of healthy as mostly Paleo, i.e., mostly proteins/nuts/seeds/vegetables/olive oil, with some fruit and 85%+ chocolate, and mostly avoiding processed foods.
-I like this strictish definition because it means there's little guessing about whether an item is in the program or out of the program, but of course this is just one interpretation and maybe I'm (slightly) suffering for naught.)

-Shoutout to Simon of [Minmax Meals](https://www.minmaxmeals.com/) for creating great value bulk-cookable meals on a site with an excellent name.